Fostering or adopting a deaf child

 As a foster carer or adoptive parent, all of our family events are open to you.
 These events can help you to build your knowledge on childhood deafness, make informed choices for the child in your care and connect with other families of deaf children for friendship and support.

 Another great way to connect with local families of deaf children and build a good support network is through our local groups.
-You can find out more about fun opportunities to connect here.

 We’re currently developing resources and learning opportunities for foster carers and prospective adoptive parents, to help them better support deaf children and young people in care.
 We’ll update this page with more as those new resources become available.